ben-grande/qusal/qusal/sys-syncthing/README.md

 ```
 The client requires `socat` to be installed.

-By default the service will connect to the `sys-syncthing` qube, but you can
-change the default via policy.

 To use the service, add a Remote Device, and copy the `DeviceID` from the
 target qube.
 On the Advanced tab, under Addresses, change `dynamic` to
 `tcp://127.0.0.1:22001`